Electronic voting by country: Estonia

 Electronic voting was first used in Estonia during the October 2005 local elections.
 Estonia became the first country to have legally binding general elections using the Internet as a means of casting the vote.
 The option of voting via the Internet in the local election was available nationally.
 It was declared a success by the Estonian election officials, with 9,317 people voting online.

 In 2007 Estonia held its and the world's first national Internet election.
-Voting was available from February 26 to 28.
+Voting was available from 26 to 28 February.
 A total of 30,275 citizens used Internet voting.

 In the 2009 local municipal elections, 104,415 people voted over the Internet.
 This means that roughly 9,5% of the persons with the right to vote gave their vote over the Internet.

 By 2009, Estonia had advanced the farthest in utilizing Internet voting technology.

-In the 2011 parliamentary elections between 24 February and March 2, 140,846 people cast their votes online.
+In the 2011 parliamentary elections between 24 February and 2 March, 140,846 people cast their votes online.
 96% of the electronic votes were cast in Estonia and 4% by Estonian citizens residing in 106 foreign countries.

 In the 2014 European Parliament elections 31.3% of all participating voters gave their vote over the Internet.

 In the 2019 parliamentary elections 43.75% of all participating voters gave their vote over the Internet.

 Each Estonian citizen possesses an electronic chip-enabled ID card, which allows the user to vote over the internet.
 The ID card is inserted into a card reader, which is connected to a computer.
 Once the user's identity is verified (using the digital certificate on the electronic ID card), a vote can be cast via the internet.
 Votes are not considered final until the end of election day, so Estonian citizens can go back and re-cast their votes until election day is officially over.
 The popularity of online voting in Estonia has increased widely throughout the nation, as in the elections of 2014 and 2015, nearly one third of Estonian votes were cast online.

 Research in Estonia showed that internet voting is less expensive than other voting channels.

 Security officials said that they have not detected any unusual activity or tampering of the votes.